boldbi/bold-bi-docs/docs/faq/customizing-the-start-day-of-the-week-in-bold-bi.md

 ## Introduction

-This guide outlines the steps required to customize the start day of the week in relative date filter, Expression and Widget Aggregation using the Data language option in the language settings
+This guide outlines the steps required to customize the start day of the week in the relative date filter, Expression, and Widget Aggregation using the Data language option in the language settings.

 ## Steps to Customize Start Day of Week